Estonia Entry Requirements

 Customs & Duty-Free

-1 liter of spirits over 22% alcohol OR 2 liters of alcoholic beverages under 22% alcohol OR 4 liters of wine OR 16 liters of beer
+1 liter of spirits over 22% alcohol OR 2 liters of fortified wine/sparkling wine up to 22% OR 4 liters of still wine; plus 16 liters of beer

 Currency